danielford/AllenInstituteSandbox/README.md

 Even though we're running locally, we can still use all the Dask tools for debugging and optimizing.
 For example, all the scripts will print out a link to a web dashboard where you'll see a bunch of diagnostics about the running cluster.
 See [Dashboard Diagnostics - Dask](https://docs.dask.org/en/stable/dashboard.html).
 You may need to set up [port forwarding](https://docs.dask.org/en/stable/diagnostics-distributed.html#port-forwarding) if you're running Dask on a remote machine over SSH, like I do.

+### Next Steps

+These are not necessarily in priority order, I'm just brainstorming some different areas that I think might be productive:

+* I still want to setup a proper comparison of the cluster stats scripts against the R version.
+I suspect the large number of clusters is significantly impacting the performance.
+I don't know what case is more realistic (or whether small clusters are trimmed explicitly for this reason in your existing code).
+But it would help us to better understand exactly how Dask is comparing to your existing implementation.
+* I want to investigate whether we can get Xarray to use a sparse matrix in-memory, as I also think it may significantly impact the performance (right now the memory requirements for loading the entire 4mm x 32k matrix into Dask cluster memory is enourmous).
+From [some Google searching](https://www.google.com/search?q=xarray+sparse) it looks plausible, there's even a [closed GitHub issue](https://github.com/pydata/xarray/issues/1375), but it needs some research.
+* Once we are happy with the performance of some Dask algorithms running locally (parallelized, but on a single machine), the next step will be to set up a remote cluster, set up some form of auto-scaling and idle-shutdown behavior, then get these scripts connected to it and have them reading to / writing from S3.